furudbat/wayland-vpets/README.md

 Digimon and all related characters, and associated images are owned by Bandai Co., Ltd, Akiyoshi Hongo, and Toei Animation Co., Ltd.
+Clippy and other MS Agents are owed by Microsoft.
 This project is **free**, **non-commercial** and not associated with these entities.
 See [COPYRIGHT](assets/COPYRIGHT.md) for more details.

 ---

-**₍^. .^₎ Wayland Bongo Cat Overlay v2.0.0** - Making desktops more delightful, one keystroke at a time!
+**₍^. .^₎ Wayland Bongo Cat Overlay v2.1.0** - Making desktops more delightful, one keystroke at a time!
-Now with Digimon VPets.
+Now with Digimon VPets and Clippy 📎.